nyudlts/aspace-finding-aid-Export/README.md

-aspace-export, v0.3b
+aspace-export, v0.3.0b
 =============
 Command-line utility for bulk export, validation and reformatting of EAD finding aids from Archivespace.

 Install From Binary
 -------------------
-1. Download the latest binary for Mac or linux https://github.com/nyudlts/aspace-finding-aid-export/releases/tag/v0.2.2b
+1. Download the latest binary for Mac or linux https://github.com/nyudlts/aspace-finding-aid-export/releases/tag/v0.3.0b
-2. Decompress the zip file
 3. Enter your ArchivesSpace credentials into the go-aspace.yml file included in the zip.

 Build From Source